adamBellaPrivate/android-learing-beginner/README.md

 7. LocalNotificationExample:
     - Catch and fire local notification
 8. MapExample:
-    - Google maps v2 MapFragment
+    - Google maps v2 MapFragment, draw polyline and polygon on the map,